bolattt/nextjs-ninja-list/notes.md

 ### Naming the Selectors

-We have to select using class name.
-Cannot select the tag.
+We have to use the class name.
+Cannot use tag selector.

-eg.   className = 'title' , className = 'text'
+.title {
+ color: #333;
+}

+.text {

+}

 then apply

-`<div className={styles.title}>`
+`<h1 className={styles.title}>`

 ---

 ## Using CSS Modules avoid the clash

 Even if we use same class names in different components, they are not gonna clash with each other.
 Becuase some random characters are added to the end of class names by Next when we use css modules.
+They are scoped to individual components.

 ---